-All data collection is considered non-invasive, occurring either from shore (about 75% of the time) or by boat in accordance with all whale watch regulations and guidelines in Washington State.
-We adhere to the federal regulations established in 2011, as well as the additional voluntary “Be Whale Wise” guidelines followed by the Pacific Whale Watch Association.
-If you have any questions or concerns about how we operate on the water, please don’t hesitate to contact us.
+All data collection is non-invasive, occurring either from shore (about 75% of the time) or by boat in accordance with all whale watch regulations and guidelines in Washington State and British Columbia.
+When on the water, we adhere to the federal regulations established in the US in 2011, all additional state regulations, and the additional voluntary “Be Whale Wise” guidelines followed by the Pacific Whale Watch Association.
+If you have any questions or concerns about how we operate, please don’t hesitate to contact us.

 You can help support our research efforts by donating via the PayPal link at the top of our homepage or via recurring monthly donations via Patreon.